Center of Mass Technique and Affine Geometry: Heuristic Applications of Centers of Mass in Geometry

 \subsection{Three Medians in a Triangle (Archimedes)}

-Let us prove the theorem on three medians in a triangle using the center of masses technique.
+Let us prove the theorem on three medians in a triangle using the center of mass technique.
 A similar proof was discovered by Archimedes who invented the center of mass technique in geometry.

 Suppose we start with a triangle $ABC$ and three unit mass at its vertices.
 How can we find the center of mass $O$ of the resulting system?

 One way is to combine masses at $A$ and $B$ first.
 This will give us mass 2 placed at the midpoint of $AB$.